AlgoAnurag/R-Assignments/README.md

 # UMA401 / UCS410 - R Lab Assignments

-Welcome to the **R Lab Assignments** repository for the course UMA401 / UCS410.
-This repository contains the code, solutions, and supplementary resources for the lab assignments conducted as part of the course.

-## 📚 Course Overview

-The course introduces students to the fundamentals of **statistical computing** and **data analysis** using the R programming language.
-Key topics include:

-- **Descriptive statistics** (mean, median, variance, etc.)
-- **Probability distributions**
-- **Hypothesis testing**
-- **Regression analysis**
-- **Data visualization**
-- **Time series analysis**

-This repository will be continually updated with the latest assignments, including the R code and corresponding outputs.

-## 🗂️ Repository Structure

-The repository is organized as follows:
+This repository contains solutions to the R Lab Assignments for UMA401 / UCS410.
+Each section covers different concepts in **statistical computing** and **data analysis** using R. The code explores a variety of topics including probability, hypothesis testing, data visualization, simulations, and more.